Golden girl Fran aims to help Rhinos' women to another Grand Final appearance

 “We’ve been trying to correct them in training and hopefully we should do the job on the weekend.”

-This year’s Grand Final will be staged at Emerald Headingley on Sunday, October 10, so a big prize is at stake tomorrow.
+This year’s Grand Final will be staged at Emerald Headingley on Sunday, October 10 and Goldthorp described the prospect of playing in a home title decider as “absolutely amazing”.

-Goldthorp said: “It would be absolutely amazing to play at home in a Grand Final.”

 Saints will be favourites to win tomorrow’s first tie and the teenager would love another crack at them.